• Skip to primary navigation

 Instant Pot Rasmalai

-Traditionally, or atleast the method I knew for making rasmalai used to be very tedious.
-It involved first making the Rasgullas and then squeezing out the sweet sugar syrup from the balls before cooking them in the milk again.
+Making ras malai with the traditional method is lengthy and tedious.
+It involves making the rasgullas first and then squeezing out the sweet sugar syrup from the balls before cooking them in the milk again.

-I share this receipe with great happiness with you all and hope you will also try and savor the awesome taste of Rasmalai.
+I share this recipe with great happiness with you all and hope you will also try and savor the awesome taste of ras malai.
+You can also try my kalakand, mishti doi, and other Instant Pot dessert recipes.

 5 Day Guide: